 It’s therapeutic, great exercise, and will provide you with a much welcome adrenaline rush.

 A Percussive Conclusion

-A drummer doesn’t need a drum solo to show off his skills, frankly, and these days we find it rather boring to sit there watching someone showing off for 20 minutes.
+A drummer doesn’t need a drum solo to show off his skills.
+And it can be pretty boring to sit through a solo if someone is merely plodding along.

 However, in the right hands a drum solo can be positively exhilerating, whether that was Ginger Baker pounding away or a jazz aficionado strutting their stuff.